beigeworm/PicoLogger-Hardware-Keylogger/README.md

+**File Explorer** (Pico W &amp; Pico 2 W only)

+Navigate to the `File Explorer` page.
+This allows you to download, edit, and delete all files on the file system.

 **OLED User Interface** (Pico W &amp; Pico 2 W only)

 Using an SD1306 128x32 screen and 5-way nav-switch, you can control PicoLogger on-device using the PicoLogger UI!